freesky-edward/freesky-edward.github.io/about/index.md

 **[freesky-edward](http://github.com/freesky-edward)** is his github website.

 ## Bio-Edward

+Edward has nearly 10 years of R&D and Product experience in multiple fields, such as Big Data Analytics, Storage, cloud and so on.

+He is currently in charge of open source contribution, leading a research team with several engineers working in several projects e.g. Cinder,Manila,Swift, Kubernetes and so on

-I am an engineer focusing on storage domain, have over 5 years experience in storage system development and design.
+Prior to that, Edward had over 5 years experience in storage system development and design.
-Now, I lead one team with several engineers working on open source projects related OpenStack and Kubernetes. our main contribution is the storage related projects, such Cinder, Manila in OpenStack.
-Sig-storage in Kubernetes.

 ## Main subjects